PrinceOfTheEast/StudyZone/README.md

 2. [Click me for Android Studio IDE installation instructions](https://developer.android.com/studio/install)

 3. Open project via Android Studio

+## Running the application
+1. Connect Android device to the PC via USB

+  1a.
+On the smartphone device go to settings

+  1b.
+About Phone

+  1c.
+Tap Android build several times

+  1d.
+Go to developer options

+  1e.
+Enable USB Debugging

+2. Press the play icon on the top right on Android Studio

+3. Choose either your connected Android device or a virtual phone

 ## Deployment
 1. Download the APK file which is available on the repository to your Android device